Kuldeepsahu88/Kuldeepsahu88/README.md

 - 👋 Hi, I’m @Kuldeepsahu88
-- 👀 I’m interested in  Web Development, Data Science, Big Data
+- 👀 I’m interested in  Web Development, Data Science, Big Data, Software Testing.
-- 🌱 I’m currently learning  Data Structures and Algorithms in C++
+- 🌱 I’m currently learning  Data Structures and Algorithms in C++, MERN Stack.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kuldeepsahu8889@gmail.com

 <!---
 Kuldeepsahu88/Kuldeepsahu88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.